-The Channel Island of Sark is renowned for banning cars but tractors and horse drawn vehicles are permitted.
+The Channel Island of Sark bans cars but tractors and horse drawn vehicles are permitted.
 I took this outside the medical centre.
-Note the Doctor sign.
+Note the Doctor sign above the cab.
 Perhaps the box on the back is the ambulance for the island.

 It was revealed that Volkswagen had cheated emissions tests by ensuring that diesel pollution controls worked in the laboratory but not on the road.
 An improved test was introduced from September 2017.
 However, it would still be open to manipulation by prototype cars.
 It would be much better to measure ordinary mass-production vehicles, obtained from customers driving them in an ordinary way.
 VW also owns Audi, Skoda and Seat.
 Jeep, owned by Fiat, has also been accused of cheating the emissions.
 Both fuel consumption and emissions must be tested under conditions resembling normal driving.

-As we have seen, anyone who can afford to buy an electric car can afford to spend a great deal of money on it.
+Anyone who can afford to buy an electric car spends a great deal of money on it.
 Even small electric cars are quite expensive compared with conventional cars of similar size.
 Bearing in mind that electric car owners are the rich, is it right that the ordinary, long-suffering taxpayer should be subsidising them?
 We have seen that they can charge up away from home for less than £10 a month.
 The installation of many charging bays around cities will cost a great deal and it would seem likely that it is not the users who are asked to pay for this.
-In an article in the Times, Ed Conway admits that he has stopped using the Underground to get to work as the perks of driving an electric car make it much cheaper.67My electric car perks are shockingly generous Is this what we want?
+In an article in the Times, Ed Conway admits that he has stopped using the Underground to get to work as the perks of driving an electric car make it much cheaper.69My electric car perks are shockingly generous Is this what we want?
 He is exempt from congestion charges and in Westminster he gets four hours of parking for the cost of 10 minutes.

 People who drive 10 years old small hatchbacks do so because they cannot afford anything else.
 It is totally unrealistic to suggest that they should buy a new electric car instead.